ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 ![vpc-transit-overview-power](images/transit-power-hidden/vpc-transit-overview-power.svg){: caption="Figure 1.
 Architecture diagram of the tutorial" caption-side="bottom"}
 {: style="text-align: center;"}

-1. A transit VPC and component resources are created.
+1. Transit VPC and children resources like Virtual server instances.
-1. VPC virtual private endpoint gateways are used to access cloud service instances.
+1. VPC virtual private endpoint gateways (VPEs) are used to access cloud service instances like {{site.data.keyword.databases-for-postgresql}}.
-1. A {{site.data.keyword.tg_short}} is provisioned and connected to the transit VPC.
+1. A {{site.data.keyword.tg_short}} connected to the transit VPC and the spokes.
-1. {{site.data.keyword.vpn_short}} VPN connectivity is added between the VPC and enterprise network.
+1. {{site.data.keyword.vpn_short}} connectivity between the transit VPC and enterprise network.
 1. {{site.data.keyword.powerSys_notm}} can access everything through the attached {{site.data.keyword.tg_short}}

 This tutorial is stand alone but conceptually layers on a two part tutorial on Centralize communication through a VPC Transit Hub and Spoke architecture.
 Dive even deeper into VPC in the foundation tutorials: [part one](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1) and [part two](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit-power).